MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-set-up-colored-indicator-on-cues.md

 ---
 title: Set up your customised coloured indicators for a Cue's activity
-description: As an administrator, you can set up Cues that appear on the users' Role Centres to include an indicator that changes colour based on the data values in the Cues.
+description: 'As an administrator, you can set up Cues that appear on the users'' Role Centres to include an indicator that changes colour based on the data values in the Cues.'
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 9701, 9702
+ms.search.form: '9701, 9702'
 ms.date: 04/01/2021
 ms.author: jswymer
-ms.openlocfilehash: b549e288c64aa2a15b2e2644bb4e8239074175a9
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
-ms.locfileid: "8132175"
 ---
-# <a name="set-up-a-colored-indicator-on-cues-for-the-company-or-individual-users"></a>Set Up a Coloured Indicator on Cues for the Company or Individual Users
+# Set Up a Coloured Indicator on Cues for the Company or Individual Users

 As an administrator, you can set up Cues that appear on the users' Role Centres to include an indicator that changes colour based on the data values in the Cues.